 The beautiful setting and open philosophy of Hidden Villa make for an especially memorable experience for children of all ages.
-The camp is designed to grow with children and adjust to meet their needs, introducing them to new elements of wilderness activities and fostering leadership skills and responsibility, all while emphasizing respect for the environment and for others.
+The camp is designed to grow with children and adjust to meet their needs, introducing them to wilderness and farm activities, fostering leadership skills and responsibility, and emphasizing respect for the environment and for others.

 In 1945, Josephine Duveneck started the first multi-racial residential summer camp in the United States here at Hidden Villa.
-Today, rooted in the Duveneck family legacy of social justice and environmental stewardship, we carry on that legacy by bringing together a diverse group of campers and staff, unplugged from the busyness of everyday life, and giving them the unique opportunity to build a better community through shared experience.
+Our summer camp program remains rooted in the Duveneck family legacy of social justice and environmental stewardship, bringing together a diverse group of campers and staff, unplugged from the busyness of everyday life, and giving them the unique opportunity to build a better community through shared experience.

 - Environmental Stewardship